Strategic Plan Summary

 VIRN, Five Forces, & SWOT

 The VIRN elements are used to evaluate a firm's internal capability and assess the extent to which a firm's internal skills are Valuable, Rare, Inimitable, and Nonsubstitutable.
 Dr. Porter's Five Forces model assesses a firm's external environment to identify the best market entrance strategy.
-The SWOT analysis evaluates the strengths and weaknesses of the firm's internal elements and the opportunities and threats presented by the external environment.
+The SWOT analysis evaluates the internal Strengths and Weaknesses of the firm and its external Opportunities and Threats presented by the external environment.

 All of the elements of strategy rely on a firm's leadership to communicate the plan effectively, achieve sustainable acceptance by the staff, and remain flexible to adjust the plan based on internal and external realities.
 The ability to know when to adjust and how to adjust is an essential component of leadership.